aramis-lab/clinicadl/docs/Train/Introduction.md

     if several images are extracted from the same original 3D image (i.e. `num_networks` > 1).
 Default: `0`.
     - `--loss` (str) is the name of the loss used to optimize the classification task.
     Must correspond to a Pytorch class.
 Default: `CrossEntropyLoss`.

+!!! note
+  Users can also set themselves the `label_code` parameter, but only from the configuration file.
+  This parameter allows to choose which name as written in the `label` column is associated with which node value (designated by the corresponding integer).
+This way several names may be associated with the same node.

 - **regression**
     The objective of the `regression` is to learn the value of a continuous variable given an image.